ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Another key measure of success was hub use over time.
 To assist with this measure we created a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM), to allow the oganisation to compare a single hub to itself over time, to see how it is tracking against its own past behaviour.

 ### Data Considerations
-#### Programme Categories
+#### Program Categories
-For the purposes of our analysis we decided to narrow our focus to activities belonging to the the following categories of programmes only:
+For the purposes of our analysis we decided to narrow our focus to activities belonging to the the following categories of programs only
 - Programmed Activities
 - Education and Training

-We opted to focus on these 2 categories for the following reasons:
+We opted to focus on these 2 categories for the following reasons
 - We felt the above 2 categories represented CHA's core business.
 They are frequent, regular and are proactively planned and scheduled.
 These are the categories hubs have most control over, and they form the overwhelming bulk of CHA's interactions with the community
 - Other categories (One Off Events and Service Referrals) appeared more ad-hoc, reactive and irregular, and we found issues with data availability and reliability.
 For example, though many Service Referral activities were recorded, there was an almost total lack of participants recorded